Freeman Hardy & Willis was the largest footwear retailer in the world.

 Freeman Hardy & Willis operated 428 shops in 1921.
 There were 500 shops by 1923.

-The Leicester firm of Leavesley & North Ltd was acquired in 1925.
+The Leicester business of Leavesley & North Ltd was acquired in 1925.

 The Charterhouse Investment Trust, controlled by Sir Arthur Wheeler (1860 – 1943), acquired Freeman Hardy & Willis in the 1920s for over £3.5 million.

 Freeman Hardy & Willis was sold to J Sears & Co of Northampton for over £4 million in 1928.
-Sears was a similar business, and the merged firm had 796 shops and a combined market value of £9 million.
+Sears was a large shoe manufacturer and retailer, and the merged firm had 796 shops and a combined market value of £9 million.

 Charles Clore (1904 – 1979) acquired control of J Sears & Co in 1953 in one of Britain’s first hostile takeovers.
 Clore immediately removed the existing chairman and managing director of Freeman Hardy & Willis.
 Later in 1953 he sold much of the freehold FHW estate, and leased the premises back.